KittyGiraudel/sass-guidelines/index.md

 Lists should respect the following guidelines:

-* unless it is too long to fit on a 80-characters line, always display it on a single line;
+* unless it is too long to fit on an 80-character line, always display it on a single line;
 * unless it is used as is for CSS purposes, always use comma as a delimiter;
 * unless it is empty or nested within another list, never write the parenthesis;
 * never add a trailing comma.